brettcannon/python-launcher/README.md

   - Read `../pyvenv.cfg` to resolve for `Any` version
     - Acts as a heavyweight "symlink" to the Python executable for the virtual environment
     - Speeds up environment creation by not having to copy over entire Python installation (e.g. `.pyd` files)
+1. Provide a `pylauncher` package (it will make the pipenv developers happy 😃)

 ## Polish
 1. Provide an error message when no Python executable is found (and be helpful based on requested version)